mcnutty26/music-get/README.md

 One of the (many) music server implementations for UWCS.
 While the other options out there may be shinier, music-get is intended to be an easily maintainable alternative prioritising simplicity over extra features.
 Playing works on a round robin system - each bucket contains at most one item queued by a single IP address.

 ##Browser Extensions
+The extension source is available at [https://github.com/mcnutty26/music-get-autoqueue](https://github.com/mcnutty26/music-get-autoqueue)

-The chrome extension is available at [https://github.com/mcnutty26/music-get-autoqueue](https://github.com/mcnutty26/music-get-autoqueue).
+The chrome extension is available at [https://chrome.google.com/webstore/detail/music-get-autoqueue/iomcfpdngiolnefjdehdaoanlilbjiml](https://chrome.google.com/webstore/detail/music-get-autoqueue/iomcfpdngiolnefjdehdaoanlilbjiml).

 The Firefox extension is available at [https://addons.mozilla.org/en-GB/firefox/addon/music-get-autoqueue](https://addons.mozilla.org/en-GB/firefox/addon/music-get-autoqueue)